Can You Be Perfect in this Lifetime?

 There are other factors such obedience and sound doctrine, but I hope you get the gist of how our growth (spiritual maturity) leads to the perfection of our spirits.

 Only the Holy Spirit can guide us to perfection of our spirits.
-We must seek first the Kingdom of God.
+We must seek first the Kingdom of God and His righteousness.

 Perfection will only come through a repentant heart and believing in the Gospel.
 It leads to growing in the character of righteousness and holiness as we are being prepared by the Holy Spirit for our eternal destiny.